-Observations Recommendations Management Responses 7 Absence of Park Development Team between 2014 to 2019 When the Project was initially kicked off (in 2014), the City did not have a dedicated organizational unit that specialized in park planning, design and construction.
-As a result, staff overseeing the Project lacked some of the specialized knowledge and experience needed to effectively plan and manage a complex Project, explaining some of the challenges and delays encountered during the Park's first few years of planning.
-In 2019, specialized expertise in parks planning, design and construction was added to the Project Team which helped bring the Project back on track, finalize the design, and complete a successful construction tender in 2020.
+Observation าร Recommendations Management Responses to 2019When the the City dia unit that sp construction Project lack and experi manage a challenges Park's firstIn 2019, sp design and Team whic track, finali Project was initially kicked off (in 2014), id not have a dedicated organizational pecialized in park planning, design and on.
+As a result, staff overseeing the sked some of the specialized knowledge ience needed to effectively plan and complex Project, explaining some of the s and delays encountered during the few years of planning.
 When commencing complex development projects, identification and acquiring of any specialized knowledge and expertise should be completed early to successfully plan and implement the project.
 It is recognized that the City now has in-house capabilities in parks planning, design and construction.
 PD Staff agree with this observation and recommendation.
 Since that time, the City has established the PD Team comprised of staff with a range of roles, skillsets and expertise that is generally organized to meet the range of demands and challenges required to successfully deliver a predictable Parks Development Portfolio.
 PD Staff are of the opinion that this item has been mostly addressed and will continue to monitor and communicate resource requirements to ensure effective delivery of the Parks Development Portfolio.